two-hundred/celerity-docs/docs/applications/resources/celerity-consumer.md

 When a VPC is not defined for the container-backed AWS, Google Cloud and Azure target environments, the default VPC for the account will be used.

 VPC annotations and links do not have any effect for serverless environments.
-Serverless consumers are no more than configuration a topic or queue trigger for a serverless function.
+Serverless consumers are no more than configuration of a topic or queue trigger for a serverless function.

 :::warning
 When a VPC is not defined for container-backed cloud environments, annotations in the `celerity/consumer` will apply to the default VPC for the account.